A German Lawmaker Wants the State to Pay for Prostitutes for the Elderly

-The Green Party lawmaker says she can imagine authorities "financing sexual assistance"
+The Green Party lawmaker says she can imagine authorities "financing sexual assistance"+ READ ARTICLE

 A German opposition lawmaker has been criticized for suggesting on Sunday that authorities could subsidize paid sex for patients requiring nursing care.